-- (1) Overview Sheet: Viewpoint details include location description, grid reference, distance from nearest turbine and technical data in relation to photography.
+- 1. Overview Sheet and Key Image at 120°: Viewpoint details include location description, grid reference, distance from nearest turbine and technical data in relation to photography.
 Three maps at various scales show the viewpoint location.
-A 120-degree existing-view image without any proposed or permitted turbines is called the 'Key Image'.
-Existing turbines visible in the landscape may appear within this image, and the horizontal extent of the 90-degree and 53.5-degree images to be presented in subsequent images is also framed; - (2) Existing View at 90°: A 90-degree visual baseline image without any proposed or permitted turbines and a matching wireline image of the same view which includes any existing turbines visible in the landscape.
-If turbines are already existing in the landscape, these will be visible on the photograph and are rendered into the wireline view; - (3) Proposed Photomontage with Cumulative at 90°: A 90-degree photomontage image with the proposed wind farm and all other existing, permitted, and proposed wind farms within the view.
-A matching wireline image shows the turbines of all proposed, permitted, and existing wind farms individually coloured and labelled for ease of identification; - (4) Proposed Photomontage with Cumulative at 53.5°: A photomontage image of the Proposed turbines and any existing, permitted, and proposed turbines in a 53.5-degree horizontal field of view; - (5) Proposed Wireline with Cumulative at 53.5°: A wireline image of the Proposed turbines and any existing and permitted turbines in a 53.5-degree horizontal field of view.
-The Proposed turbines and any other existing, permitted, and proposed wind farms are individually labelled for ease of identification.
+A 120-degree existing-view image without any proposed or permitted turbines is called the 'Key Image at 120°'.
+Existing turbines visible in the landscape may appear within this image, and the horizontal extent of the 90-degree and 53.5-degree images to be presented in subsequent images is also framed; - 2.
+Existing View at 90°: A 90-degree visual baseline image without any proposed or permitted turbines and this is immediately followed by a 'Matching Wireline' image of the same view which includes any existing turbines visible in the landscape.
+If turbines are already existing in the landscape, these will be visible on the photograph and are rendered into the wireline view; - 3.
+Proposed Photomontage with Cumulative at 90°: A 90-degree photomontage image with the Proposed Wind Farm and all other existing, permitted and proposed wind farms within the view.
+This is immediately followed by a Matching Wireline image showing the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification; - 4.
+Proposed Photomontage with Cumulative at 53.5°: A photomontage image of the proposed turbines and any existing, permitted and proposed turbines in a 53.5-degree horizontal field of view.
+This is immediately followed by a Matching Wireline image showing the turbines of all proposed, permitted and existing wind farms individually coloured and labelled for ease of identification. - 5.
+Viewpoint VP13 with Four Fields of View A/B/C/D: VP13 was taken from a location in very close proximity to the proposed turbines and has been divided into multiple views: 13A, 13B, 13C and 13D; this was done in order to capture all views of the proposed turbines and relevant cumulative turbines from this location.
+In the Photomontage Booklet, the Overview Sheet for each of the four views A through D displays the 'Key Image at 360°' with the specific view highlighted in boxes with white-dashed-line edges.
+Across the top of each Overview Sheet, the four directions of each view A through D are indicated in separate maps for reference. - 6.
+Viewpoint VP14 with Two Fields of View A/B: VP14 was taken from a location in close proximity to the proposed turbines and has been divided into two views: 14A and 14B.
+In the Photomontage Booklet, the Overview Sheet for each of the two views A and B displays the 'Key Image at 180°' with the specific view highlighted in boxes with white-dashed-line edges.